d3v1l1989/Followarr/README.md

 - 🆕 Show title and notification
 - 📺 Episode number and title
 - 📝 Episode summary (if available)
-- 📅 Air date (if available)
+- 📅 Air date
-- 🎥 Video quality (if available)
-- ⏱️ Episode duration
-- 🖼️ Show thumbnail (if available)
+- 🖼️ Show poster from TVDB
+- 📊 Show status
 - Timestamp of when the episode was added

+The notifications use rich embeds with:
+- Show posters from TVDB
+- Color-coded status indicators
+- Formatted timestamps
+- Detailed episode information

-## Testing Notifications
+## Testing

+### Command Testing
+You can test the bot's basic functionality using these commands:
+1. `/follow <show name>` - Try following a show
+2. `/list` - Verify the show appears in your list
+3. `/unfollow <show name>` - Try unfollowing the show

+### Notification Testing
 To test the notification system:

-1. First, use the `/list` command in Discord to get the ID of a show you're following
+1. Use the `/list` command in Discord to get the ID of a show you're following
 2. Run the test notification script:
    ```bash
    python tests/test_notification.py <show_id>